 If there is any chance to avoid conversion, make sure you take it.
 When receiving funds in foreign currencies, you can always use them to buy various solutions for your business and thus save money you’d initially lose on conversion fees.
 For instance, if you use Skype and other VoIP services for business purposes, you can purchase credits for them.
 You can use the funds to hire a host of professional services and independent contractors online to help manage different aspects of your e-commerce business.

 Be too traditional

 If there’s one thing that goes into bank’s favour, it’s the credibility factor.
 However, the rising number of companies that deal with non-bank providers shows a shift in doing business.
 It’s easier to enter multiple marketplaces because they are incorporated into one system.
 The advantage of that system is that you don’t need a bank account for every market as the payment company does that for you.
 Instead, you receive funds in a single account and avoid lots of hassle and paperwork (opening multiple bank accounts can be difficult and time-consuming), as well as receiving more money than by using a bank each time.

 The money exchange rates are constantly changing and the way your funds are managed can make a huge difference in your profit margins.
-The answer lies in the form of specialized independent payment companies and platforms with innovative model of operations.
-There are multiple reasons why a specialized payment company is the answer for all your troubles.
-It takes away the complexity of the process, offers you reasonable exchange rates and fees and creates a personalized solution for all your financial needs.
+The answer lies in the form of specialised independent payment companies and platforms with innovative model of operations.
+There are multiple reasons why a specialised payment company is the answer for all your troubles.
+It takes away the complexity of the process, offers you reasonable exchange rates and fees and creates a personalised solution for all your financial needs.
 Money exchange shouldn’t be such a hassle and an off-putting experience that it makes maintaining the profitability of your e-commerce a challenge.
 By having an exchange partner, it isn’t even in the slightest form.